 Configurations: There was not a whole lot of options for the F-450's either, much like the engine options for these trucks and the only real choices you had were in 2019 and 2020, where you could find the F-450's in a regular or crew cab configuration.
 All of the previous years, the F-450's only came in a crew cab option.

-Towing Capacity: The towing capacity for the Ford F-450 ranged from 16,000-37,000 lbs. over the years and was pretty straightforward, due to the lack of options but the numbers did change quite a bit over the years.
-The overall range for all of the model years was between 16,000 and 37,000 pounds.
+Overall Capacity: The towing capacity for the Ford F-450 ranged from 16,000-37,000 lbs. over the years and was pretty straightforward, due to the lack of options, but the numbers did change quite a bit over the years.

-F-450's made in 2017 and up (newer) had a pretty significant increase in tow capacity in both conventional and 5th wheel/gooseneck specs, according to the charts.
+F-450's made in 2017 and up (newer) had a pretty significant increase in their tow rating, in both conventional and 5th wheel/gooseneck specs, according to the charts.